 Strong capitalisation, moderate leverage and prudential capital management are key mitigating factors for EBRD's comparatively risky business profile given its focus on private-sector lending and equity investments.
-As of end-2021, 57% of operating assets were private-sector loans and 13% were equity investments, with the remainder sovereign and other public-sector loans.
+As of June 2022, 58% of operating assets were private-sector loans and 13% were equity investments, with the remainder sovereign and other public-sector loans.

 The EBRD's business profile is captured by our assessment of the credit quality of its development-related assets.
 The DACQ score of "baa" is primarily anchored by the EBRD's stable but low weighted average borrower rating of "b2", which reflects the higher credit risk inherent in the bank's private-sector focus.
 However, we also take account of the EBRD's high-quality exposures in its markets of operation and its significant experience in operating within transition economies.
-The high degree of country and sector diversification, with no single sector accounting for more than a quarter of development-related exposure as of end-2021, is a further strength.
+The high degree of country and sector diversification, with only the energy sector accounting for slightly more than a quarter of development-related exposure as of June 2022, is a further strength.
 Other concentration metrics such as the share of the Top10 exposures and single largest exposures are also strong.

-Our assessment of asset performance at "baa2" reflects the bank's relatively high share of nonperforming assets (NPAs, 4% in 2021), which includes nonperforming loans (NPLs), losses on equity investments and called guarantees, with most of the NPAs resulting from the loan portfolio.
+Our assessment of asset performance at "baa2" reflects the bank's relatively high share of non-performing assets (NPAs, 4% in 2021), which includes non-performing loans (NPLs), losses on equity investments and called guarantees, with most of the NPAs resulting from the loan portfolio.
 The NPA ratio improved materially in 2021 compared to a year earlier, when the pandemic impact was greatest.
-But we expect asset performance indicators to worsen again in 2022, mostly reflecting the impact of the Russia-Ukraine conflict on the Ukrainian exposure as well as on equity valuations for the remaining exposure in Russia.
-In addition, contagion to neighbouring countries and more broadly the impact of higher energy and food prices will likely impact borrowers across EBRD's countries of operations.
-Exposures in Turkey will also remain challenging in our view, given the difficult operating environment in the country.
+But asset performance indicators have worsened again significantly in 2022, reflecting the impact of the Russia-Ukraine conflict on the Ukrainian exposure as well as on equity valuations for the remaining exposure in Russia.
+Exposures in Turkiye also remain challenging, given the difficult operating environment in the country.
+In addition, the impact of higher energy and food prices may impact borrowers across EBRD's countries of operations this year.

 However, EBRD's strong risk management and prudent provisioning policies should help to limit the impact of its volatile asset performance on the overall credit profile.
-Provisions and loan loss reserves stand at 5.7% of total loans as of end-2021 (6.2% in 2020), equivalent to 1.1x gross impaired assets.
+Provisions and loan loss reserves stood at 9.0% of total loans as of June 2022 (5.7% in 2021), equivalent to 1.4x gross impaired assets.